Professor Neil Lazarus (Room H519; N.Lazarus@warwick.ac.uk)

 The module has been designed to create competence in the disciplinary sub-field of critical theory.
 ‘Competence’ in this context will take the form of an ability to situate specific ideas, methods, and schools accurately within the wider theoretical field, to discern what is at stake in specific debates, and what conceptual consequences follow from the elaboration of specific positions or arguments.
 The module will therefore also nurture critical reading and writing skills: specifically, emphasis will be placed on argument, counter-argument, the plausible mobilisation of evidence, rhetorical cogency and rigour, the internal consistency of exposition.

-Students taking this course are required to produce two 2,500-word essays.
-There will also be a two-hour examination in June.
 The assessed essays each count for 25% of the final mark (total 50%); the exam counts for the remaining 50%.

 Note: The readings are to be found on the module webpage.
 Please purchase Foucault’s Discipline and Punish in addition to the online materials.
 Seminars start in week two.